What’s God Doing When Everything Goes Wrong in our Lives?

 Be strong and have strength of heart.
 Do not be afraid or shake with fear because of them.
 For the Lord your God is the One Who goes with you.
 He will be faithful to you.
 He will not leave you alone~ Deuteronomy 31:6-7 NLV

-I do not pretend to know everything there is to know about life.
+I do not pretend to know everything there is to know about everything.

 Sigh.